Crosslywere/Ace/README.md

 When taking an exam the candidate's will be greeted with the exam selection page.
 Once they have selected the exam, they will then proceed to the login page.
 After the candidate provides the required username and/or password, they will then be greeted with the instructions page.
 After reading the instructions they may proceed to the exam proper.

+- Once the candidate logs in the candidate's questions are set.
 - The candidates have timer's on the top right side of the question.
 Once this time runs out the candidate if forced to submit their exam.
 - The candidates have the ability to select papers by clicking on the paper name on the top of the page.
 - The candidates can navigate through the question by using the left and right arrows.